British Journal of Photography Awards open for entries

 Unlike many other photography competitions, there is no theme to the images to be submitted.
 The Journal’s website simply states that people should enter their ‘most compelling work.’

 The deadline for entries is 11 September and each entry costs £25 for the body of work category, while entering a single image costs only £5.
 Entrants can submit as many images or sets of coherent works as they please.
-If you fancy yourself as a budding photographer have a look at our new photography training DVD.
+If you fancy yourself as a budding photographer have a look at our Ultimate Beginners Course.